MichalOpoka/ecfr/cfr/title-50-Wildlife-Fisheries/chapter-VI-Fishery-Conservation-Management-National-Oceanic-Atmospheric-Administration-Department-Commerce/part-622-Fisheries-Caribbean-Gulf-Mexico-South-Atlantic/subpart-Q-Coastal-Migratory-Pelagic-Resources-Gulf-Mexico-South-Atlantic-MidAtlantic/section-622.385.md

 (B) From April 1 through September 30 - 3,500 lb (1,588 kg).

-(C) From October 1 through January 31 - 50 fish.

-(D) From February 1 through the end of February - 50 fish, unless NMFS determines that less than 70 percent of the quota specified in § 622.384(b)(2)(ii)(B) has been landed, then, 75 fish.
+(C) From October 1 through the end of February - 100 fish.

 (iii) In the area between 28°47′48” N lat., which is a line directly east from the Volusia/Brevard County, FL, boundary, and 25°20′24” N lat., which is a line directly east from the Miami-Dade/Monroe County, FL, boundary, king mackerel in or from the EEZ may not be possessed on board or landed from a vessel in a day in amounts not to exceed: